The Act of Hubris

 Frenzy: Frenzied vampires cannot spend Willpower points, but gain bonus dice on actions appropriate to the frenzy as though they were spending Willpower each turn:

-- Anger and Hunger Frenzy: +3 dice and rote action on rolls to seize or attack targets
+- Anger and Hunger Frenzy: +3 dice and rote action on rolls to pursue, seize, or attack targets

 - Fear Frenzy: +3 dice and rote action on rolls to cover ground or defend against attack